#

 >polyA

-In the event you need the forward and reverse reads trimmed down to different read lengths, this can be achieved by
+AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAIn the event you need the forward and reverse reads trimmed down to different read lengths, this can be achieved by

-) to the length you want the forward reads trimmed down to (e.g. -m 125
+setting -M (--max-length) to the length you want the forward reads trimmed down to (e.g. -M 125), then specify an extra

-to set the maximum length of the reverse reads to VAL
+fastp parameter with -x "--max_len2 VAL" to set the maximum length of the reverse reads to VAL, e.g. -x "--max_len2 130".

 In practice that would look like:

-harpy qc -m 150 -x "--max_len2 125" -a data/fastq/
+harpy qc -M 150 -x "--max_len2 125" -a data/fastq/

 #